LordOfTheRams/todaycms/README.md

-TodayLaunch
+TodayCMS
 ===========

-TodayLaunch is a development and marketing platform for web designers to make their lives easier, their clients happier, and their businesses more profitable.
-This is where you learn how to make the magic happen.
+TodayCMS is...
+- a fast and flexible CMS development platform for developers
+- a clean and easy to use content management system for the end user
+- a data-management system for websites, mobile devices, and web applications that is delivered through a JSON-based API